 If you’d love to stub out cigarettes but are worried about the effect on the scales, we can help.
 With the right support, gaining weight doesn’t have to be a given when you stop smoking.
-In fact, a recent study shows that some smokers who joined Slimming World were even able to lose weight while quitting.
+In fact, it’s been shown that some smokers who joined Slimming World were even able to lose weight while quitting.

-The university study*, published in leading medical journal the BMJ Open, included 76 smokers who were all offered support to help them quit.
+A study conducted by Coventry University’s Centre for Intelligent Healthcare*, published in leading medical journal the BMJ Open, followed 76 smokers who were all offered support to help them quit.
 Of this group, 37 were also invited to take up a free 12-week membership to their local Slimming World group.

 Seventeen percent of the smokers in the trial successfully managed to stop smoking, and changes in their weight were analysed over time.
 Those who just focused on quitting gained weight steadily, whereas those who also joined Slimming World had lost weight at each follow-up point.